DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 The JavaScript assertion function comes with the following parameters and requires a return statement.

-* `vars`: String containing your browser test [variables][5].
-Use `vars.<YOUR_VARIABLE>` to refer to your browser test variable in your JavaScript snippet.
-Example: If your browser test contains a `USERNAME` variable, you can call it in your JavaScript snippet using `vars.USERNAME`.
+* `vars`: A string containing your browser test [variables][5].
+Use `vars.<YOUR_VARIABLE>` to refer to a browser test variable in your JavaScript snippet.
+For example, if your browser test contains a `USERNAME` variable, call it in your JavaScript snippet using `vars.USERNAME`.

 * `element`: Locator of the element on the page.
 This element can be selected and updated with the `Select` and `Update` target element buttons of the step.
 The selected element automatically leverages Datadog browser test multi locating algorithm.